MediaComem/comem-archidep/ex/hello-shell.md

 # Hello Shell

-In this exercise you will be setting up a little [Command Line][command-line] treasure hunt for adventurers who might wind up on your server.
-You will then automate the hunt using [Shell Scripting][shell-scripting].
-The goal of this exercise is to familiarise yourself with the command line and its basic programs, as well as the automatisation of tasks using basic scripting.
+In this exercise, you'll set up a mini treasure hunt for adventurers navigating your server via the [Command Line][command-line].
+You'll automate this hunt using [Shell Scripting][shell-scripting].
+This activity aims to help you become more familiar with the command line's fundamental tools and the automation of tasks through basic scripting.

-> :warning: **These tasks should only be completed using Terminal or Git Bash.
-Using GUI tools would be pointless**.
+> **:warning: Execute these tasks solely using Terminal or Git Bash.
+Utilizing GUI tools would defeat the purpose.**

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->